More Like This

 Advanced divers can ask for the drop-off near the west end of the wreck, where they follow a wall to the underwater treasures nearly 45 meters deep.

-Divers will find black, pink, and red corals and possibly sharks and manta rays at this depth.
+Divers will find black, pink, and red corals, sharks, and manta rays at this depth.

 Larger fish like bonito, bluefin jacks, and kingfish also have been known to hang out near the deeper side of The Boiler Wreck.